The European Union’s Global Role in a Changing World

 Back to Home Page (Table of Contents)

-Photo: Jacqueline Götze is a Political Scientist and Researcher in the Research Programme "Inter- and Transnational Cooperation" at the German Institute of Development and Sustainability (IDOS).
+Photo: Jacqueline Götze is a Political Scientist and Researcher in the Research department "Inter- and Transnational Cooperation" at the German Institute of Development and Sustainability (IDOS).

-Jacqueline Götze is a Political Scientist and Researcher in the Research programme "Inter- and Transnational Cooperation" at the German Institute of Development and Sustainability (IDOS).
+Jacqueline Götze is a Political Scientist and Researcher in the Research department "Inter- and Transnational Cooperation" at the German Institute of Development and Sustainability (IDOS).

 Photo: Anja Márjá Nystø Keskitalo is an Advisor at the Saami Council’s EU unit.